fyellin/PuzzleSolver/README.md

 In most puzzles, any location that is the first digit of an answer cannot be zero.
 Some puzzles may have more stringent restrictions.
 You can override `get_allowed_regexp(location)` to indicate the allowable values.
+This function should return a string representing a regular expression that matches at most a single character.
 The default implementation returns `'[^0]'` if `self.is_starting_location(location)` and `'.'` otherwise.
-Any appropriate regexp that matches at most a single character is allowed.

 * `draw_grid(self, ...)`
 The default implementation of `draw_grid` just calls the `DrawGrid` utility with the arguments it has been passed.
-By overriding this method, the user can intervene and modify the arguments before calling `super().draw_grid(...)`.
+By overriding this method, you can intervene and modify the arguments before calling `super().draw_grid(...)`.
 Some examples of this are:
     * Replacing the digits in the result with the letters of a key word
     * Adding shading to the grid
     * Changing the location of thick bars.

 * `check_solution(self, ...)`
-This method is called when the solver has found a tentative solution.
+This method is called when the solver has found a plausible solution.
-The default implementation simply returns `True`, but additional puzzle-specific verification that is not easy to otherwise specify can be performed here.
+The default implementation returns `True`, but additional puzzle-specific verification that is not easy to otherwise specify can be performed here.
 The `EquationSolver` and `ConstraintSolver` versions of this function take slightly different arguments.

 * `show_solution(self, ...)` is called when `check_solution()` returns `True`.
 It prints out the values of the variables and draws the filled-in grid.
-Users can augment or replace this behaviour.
+You can augment or replace this behaviour.
 The `EquationSolver` and `ConstraintSolver` versions of this function take slightly different arguments.

 #### Verification of the grid.